MIDB-Neuroimaging/neurohub_rtd/docs/index.md

-Neuroimaging Hub RTDs
+# Welcome!

 Welcome to the Neuroimaging Hub at MIDB, we are excited to have you onboard!
 This website will serve as a great resource for general onboarding and access questions.
-If you have any issues with the website or questions that are not answered here, feel free to reach out to our team at midbresearch@umn.edu
+If you have any issues with the website or questions that are not answered here, feel free to reach out to our team at <midbresearch@umn.edu>

 <figure markdown="span" align='center'>